helinyi/ospsd-team-08/docs/index.md

-# Welcome to the Chat Client Template

-# Chat Client

-Welcome to the Chat Client documentation.

 ## Overview

-This project implements a modular chat client architecture consisting of:
+This project implements a modular chat client system with Discord integration.

+It includes:

-- `chat_client_api` — defines the abstract chat interface and data models.
+- `chat_client_api` — defines the chat interface
-- `discord_client_impl` — provides a Discord-based implementation of the interface.
+- `discord_client_impl` — implements the interface using Discord API

-The system uses a simple factory-based dependency injection pattern.
+- `discord_service` — exposes functionality as a FastAPI service
+- `discord_service_api_client` — generated client from OpenAPI

 ---